basselElkady/Job-Management-System/README.md

-•	If user want to execute a lot of jobs together and one of fire an exception all of the batch will not execute as it may be a jobs related to each other.
+•	If a user wants to execute a lot of jobs together and one of them fires an exception all of the batche will not execute as they may be jobs related to each other.

 •	I assumed that we can retry the same name of jobs multiple times so I did not make it unique

 •	No Job Dependencies Support
 Issue
     If Job B depends on Job A, there is no mechanism to ensure Job A completes before Job B starts.
 Future Fix
-Make a jobs field as a parent jobs in each job
-Ensure dependent jobs wait for their predecessors to complete.
+    Make a jobs field as a parent jobs in each job Ensure dependent jobs wait for their predecessors to complete.

 •	No Webhook Notifications for Job Events
 Issue
     •	Users don’t get real-time updates when a job succeeds or fails.
 Future Fix
     •	Send Webhook notifications when job events occur.

 •	No Role-Based Access Control (RBAC)
 Issue
     Currently, any user can delete, retry, or modify jobs.
     No access control to restrict job management actions.
 Future Fix
     Implement Spring Security with role-based permissions.

 •	No Rate Limiting for API Requests
 Issue
     No limits on how many jobs a user can submit per second.
     This makes the system vulnerable to DDoS attacks.
 Future Fix
     Use Spring Bucket4j to limit job creation requests per user.

 •	No Job Expiry or Auto-Cleanup
 Issue
     •	The database keeps storing old jobs forever.
     •	Over time, this slows down queries and wastes storage.
 Future Fix
     •	Implement job expiration and auto-delete old jobs. (@Scheduled(corn job))